 Ross originally planned for a future in the business world after football.
 Understanding his football career wouldn’t last forever, Ross had interned at several companies and passed several of the tests required for jobs in financial services.
 Ross’ passion for football persisted, however, and he decided to give a career in broadcast media a try while on Injured Reserve with the Washington Redskins in 2007.
 Ross summoned the same principles of passion, priorities, and preparation once again which led to a stellar performance and a new career as a commentator.

-Ross is now a year round host on SiriusXM NFL Radio, a college football color analyst on NBC Sports Network, an NFL game analyst for Westwood One, a writer for Sports on Earth, and the co-founder of RT Media which owns all of his podcasts including the flagship Ross Tucker Football Podcast.
-Ross’ unique combination of playing experience, humor, and intelligence have allowed him to develop into a captivating media personality.
+Ross is now a game analyst for the Philadelphia Eagles, CBS Sports, and Westwood One in addition to his year-round duties for Entercom and The Athletic.
+He is also the co-founder of RT Media which owns and operates all of his podcasts including the flagship Ross Tucker Football Podcast.
+Ross’ unique combination of playing experience, humor, and intelligence have allowed him to develop into a captivating media personality..

 Ross doesn’t just throw out business advice without real life experience.
 He is the founder and CEO of GoBigRecruiting.com a website that enables high school athletes to submit their videos and information to college coaches online and KNOW when their profile has been viewed.
 Founded in 2007, Go Big is the rare internet start-up that has not only survived but flourished.